 While ICANN org provides detailed material and training on name collision, there is no restriction of registrants utilizing a unique identifier for a private zone that collides with a public zone.
 The SSR2 Review Team believes that the recently concluded and published study (hereafter referred to as the 2019 NCAP study) is a step in the right direction to handle unwanted name collisions.
 However, this study did not address the continued need for mechanisms to discover unreported name collisions, both malicious and accidental.
 The study also concluded that there was no recent research on name collisions (since 2017) and took the decrease in reported name collisions as an indicator that the current mechanisms are working.
 On the other hand, peer-reviewed research in 2016 found that the last round of gTLDs measurably exacerbated the name collision problem.
 The decrease of reported name collisions as indicated by traditional reporting mechanisms may not imply the absence of name collisions.
 Instead, the nature of name collisions may have changed in such a way as to evade those traditional mechanisms.
 There has also been a decrease in the delegation of new gTLDs in recent years, which may further impact the absolute numbers of reported name collisions.

-Even though a Controlled Interruption framework was proposed to avoid potential name collision of domain names in a 2014 ICANN-commissioned report (hereafter referred to as the Phase One Report), this Controlled Interruption Framework has never been tested against evolving name collision attack scenarios.
+Even though a controlled interruption framework was proposed to avoid potential name collision of domain names in a 2014 ICANN-commissioned report (hereafter referred to as the Phase One Report), this controlled interruption framework has never been tested against evolving name collision attack scenarios.
 For example, SSAC advised that “Instead of a single controlled interruption period, ICANN should introduce rolling interruption periods, broken by periods of normal operation, to allow affected end user systems to continue to function during the 120-day test period with less risk of catastrophic business impact.”
 In the Phase One Report, the authors based some of their inferences on the lack of email and phone calls from second-level domain registrants, which does not adequately reflect the complexity of the problem.
-The Phase One Report also discussed several alternate approaches to the Controlled Interruption framework, including the use of honeypots, DNAME, and string-to-string approaches, but these approaches were never considered for implementation.
+The Phase One Report also discussed several alternate approaches to the controlled interruption framework, including the use of honeypots, DNAME, and string-to-string approaches, but these approaches were never considered for implementation.
 The SSR2 Review Team concludes, in contrast to the Phase One Report, that name collision is still a challenge that merits further study and mitigation.

 SSR2 Recommendation 17: Measuring Name Collisions

 17.1.
 ICANN org should create a framework to characterize the nature and frequency of name collisions and resulting concerns.
-This framework should include metrics and mechanisms to measure the extent to which Controlled Interruption is successful in identifying and eliminating name collisions.
+This framework should include metrics and mechanisms to measure the extent to which controlled interruption is successful in identifying and eliminating name collisions.
 This could be supported by a mechanism to enable protected disclosure of name collision instances.
 This framework should allow the appropriate handling of sensitive data and security threats.

 17.2.
 The ICANN community should develop a clear policy for avoiding and handling new gTLD-related name collisions and implement this policy before the next round of gTLDs.
 ICANN org should ensure that the evaluation of this policy is undertaken by parties that have no financial interest in gTLD expansion.

-This recommendation can be considered implemented when ICANN org produces a framework to produce findings that characterize the nature and frequency of name collisions and resulting concerns by identifying metrics and devising mechanisms to measure the extent to which the Controlled Interruption mechanism is successful.
+This recommendation can be considered implemented when ICANN org produces a framework to produce findings that characterize the nature and frequency of name collisions and resulting concerns by identifying metrics and devising mechanisms to measure the extent to which the controlled interruption mechanism is successful.

 The recommendation can be considered effective when ICANN org and the community are able to detect, act on, and ultimately minimize the existence of name collisions and respond to evolving name collision scenarios.